How to Say "I Love You" in Morse Code!

 Okay, this last method is for those who want to go above and beyond and use light to say, "I love you."

 Light has always been a useful way to communicate using Morse code and is still used today!
-Check out our article on why you should learn Morse code in the modern age!
+To learn more, check out our article on how to use Morse code with light.

 To use light to say "I love you," we're simply going to represent our dots and dashes using short and long bursts of light.
 This is easily accomplished using a flashlight, or if you have a crafty hand, you can rig up something that blinks your code automatically!